-On the way back down from the farmlands, we stop to visit some caves linked with spirituality.
-Once a cave tunnel that had collapsed, they were renewed for rituals – both good and bad – although it seemed the night before our visit, the rituals had undoubtedly been of the latter type.
+On the way back down from the farmlands, we stopped to visit some caves linked with spirituality.
+Once a cave tunnel that had collapsed, they were renewed for rituals – both good and bad – although it seemed the night before our visit the rituals had undoubtedly been of the latter type.

 A sweet and spicy finish